 The General Fund is the District's chief operating fund.
-At the end of FY 20-21, the total fund balance of the General Fund was \$17.7 million, an increase of \$0.9 million over the prior year.
-The Nonspendable Fund Balance increased by less than \$0.1 million due to additional prepaid expenses as of June 30, 2021.
-The Restricted Fund Balance increased by \$0.9 million from the prior year mainly due to the timing of the receipt of air quality program funds and their disbursement in a subsequent period.
-Assigned Fund Balance increased \$1.3 million year-over-year and is used to set aside funds for a projected budgetary deficit in FY 21-22.
-The Unassigned Fund Balance decreased \$1.2 million from the prior year primarily due to the reclassification (increase) of Nonspendable and Assigned Fund balances at the end of the year.
+At the end of FY 21-22, the total fund balance of the General Fund was \$20.4 million, an increase of \$2.7 million over the prior year.
+The Nonspendable Fund Balance represents prepaid expenses and was consistent with the prior year.
+The Restricted Fund Balance increased by \$2.4 million over the prior year to \$15.9 million, mainly due to the timing of the receipt of state intergovernmental revenues and fines and penalties revenues.
+Assigned Fund Balance is \$1.7 million, a decrease of \$1.3 million year-over-year reflecting a reduction in funds set aside for a projected budgetary deficit in FY 22-23.
+The Unassigned Fund Balance is \$2.7 million, an increase of \$1.6 million from the prior year primarily due to the reclassification (decrease) in the Assigned Fund balance due to the projected budget deficit at the end of the fiscal year.

 As a measure of the General Fund's liquidity, it may be useful to compare the total fund balance to total General Fund expenditures.
-Overall, the total fund balance represents approximately 94% of the total FY 20-21 General Fund expenditures, an improvement over the prior year.
+Overall, the total fund balance represents approximately 109% of the total FY 21-22 General Fund expenditures, an improvement over the prior year.
 The growth of the fund balance has been intentional over the past several years to address potential economic downturns or other unanticipated factors and to implement District priorities for which near-term structural deficits are projected in the event no new revenue is received.